elahejalalpour/ELRyu/README.rst

 What's ELRyu
 ============
-Ryu is a component-based software defined networking framework.
+ELRyu is a component-based software defined networking framework, based on Ryu.

 Ryu provides software components with well defined API that make it easy for developers to create new network management and control